-Charles Dickens; I wrote an article a few weeks ago called ‘Ghosts are not just for Christmas’.
-This led to further consideration regarding the history surrounding the English writer, Charles John Huffam Dickens, and perhaps where he may have got his inspiration and fascination for ghosts.
+Since writing an article called ‘Ghosts are not just for Christmas’, this led to further consideration regarding the history surrounding the English writer, Charles John Huffam Dickens, and perhaps where he may have got his inspiration and fascination for ghosts.

 Dickens had this to say about A Christmas Carol:

 'I have endeavored in this Ghostly little book, to raise the Ghost of an Idea, which shall not put my readers out of humor with themselves, with each other, with the season, or with me.
 May it haunt their houses pleasantly, and no one wish to lay it.

 Their faithful Friend and Servant,